stacklane/docs/🗄/Article/models/forms.md

 If a given form's data should no longer be considered usable, then manually calling `remove()` on the form instance will invalidate it.
 This is not necessary for most flows.
+Allow a few minutes for the invalidation to take effect.

 # Labels